ado-san/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 templateKey: blog-post
-title: "Writing music and code at the same time : Lilypond \U0001F3B6♫♪♫\U0001F3B6"
+title: 'Writing music and code at the same time : Lilypond ♫♪♫'
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Today we will look inside Lilypond a tool to write musical sheets with code